LuboTerifaj/open-links/README.md

 ### Uninstall

-If you don't want to use the script any more, execute `uninstall.sh` script:
+If you don't want to use the script anymore, execute `uninstall.sh` script:
 - `./uninstall.sh`

 You can now delete the project.